- Admission Ticket

 Candidates will be admitted to the test center only if they have a valid admission ticket and an acceptable form of identification (ID).
 This photo ID must be a current and original government-issued identification that contains both candidate’s name as it appears on the admission ticket and the candidate’s photograph.
 The information on the ID cannot be handwritten.
 All of these characteristics must be demonstrated by the single piece of ID provided.
 Examples include, but are not limited to, a passport, driver’s license, military ID, state ID, green card and national ID.
 Any candidate who does not provide an acceptable form of ID will not be allowed to sit for the exam and will forfeit his/her registration fee.
 IDs will be checked during the exam.

-Any candidate who has not received his/her admission ticket by 1 June for the June exam and 1 December for the December exam, should contact the ISACA certification department immediately at email@example.com or via phone at +1.847.660.5660.
+Any candidate who has not received his/her admission ticket by 1 June for the June exam, by 15 August for the September exam, or 1 December for the December exam, should contact the ISACA certification department immediately at email@example.com or via phone at +1.847.660.5660.

-No food or drinks are allowed at any exam site, unless special arrangements have been made in advance.
-Please refer to “Special Arrangements” in the CISA Bulletin of Information.
+No food or drinks are allowed at any exam site, unless special arrangements have been made in advance by set deadline.
+Please refer to “Special Accommodations” in the ISACA Exam Candidate Information Guide.

 Observe the Test Center’s Rules